rmasiso/MemoryPalaceReliability/README.md

 # MemoryPalaceReliability
 repo for paper: How sturdy is your memory palace?
 Reliable room representations predict subsequent reinstatement of placed objects

+This is a preliminary upload and will contain further details and instructions at a later time!

 ## Project Organization